Wee Care

 It is anticipated once a mother has satisfactorily completed the program, she will:

-• Be supported to provide a stimulating and safe environment for her child;
+• Be capable of providing a stimulating and safe environment for her child.

 • Know how to access community resources and services to meet her family’s needs.